ru379/BigSur-Monterey-on-Clarkdale/README.md

 RAM: 8 GB DDR3 1333 MHZ (doesn't matter if you use diferent amount of RAM or diferent frecuency)

 EFI folder can be found on the relases section.
-If you are using legacy boot, you need bootinstall.command which is provided in the Opencore official repsossitory
+If you are using legacy boot, you need bootinstall command which is provided in the Opencore official repsossitory